yfsun0920/DH110-2023Spring/Assignments/A06/README.md

 - What was your impression of the design?

 ### Insight from Quotes
+- Overall impression fits the goal of the app
+> looks like it's kind of like a mix of fitness tracking and social media.
+[00:01:00.01]

 - Connects elements to those in apps that often uses
 > I think I remember seeing kind of something that looks like Instagram stories...
+[00:01:24.21]

+> It did remind me of Instagram a little.
+[00:03:14.08]

+- Simplistic, clean interface design
+> I was just gonna say overall it looks really neat.
+[00:03:08.20]

+> It looks very friendly and inviting.
+[00:03:29.22]

+- The sytle seems to target younger users
+> Um It gave me like young adult millennial vibes.
+[00:02:21.22]

+### Summary from Impression Test
+The testers can quickly identify the purpose of the app as a tool for family fitness and health tracking.
+The choice of imagery, color, and text seemed to effectively communicate the app's main functions.
+They have positive impression over the design for its simplicity, intuitiveness, and visually pleasing color scheme.
+However, they suggested some areas of improvement for considering a wider range of users such as old people.

 ## Accessibility (color-contrast) check